 Apart from the Ogasawara Islands (and Aogashima!), the Tokyo Islands (also known as the Izu Seven Islands) are a great weekend getaway for Tokyo locals.
 Usually people aim for the Friday night overnight passenger ferry which arrives early on Saturday mornings, where they can enjoy nature activities for the weekend.
 It is usual to take the high-speed jet ferry on the return to Tokyo on Sunday afternoons, or a flight depending on the island.
 All these islands of Tokyo are excellent for anglers of all skill levels as the surrounding sea is very rich in fish due to the Kuroshio Current and rugged underwater topography.

-PrefectureTokyoSize8.75 sq km PopulationApproximately 160AccessHelicopter or ferry from Hachijo IslandGetting aroundCar rental
+PrefectureTokyoSize8.75 sq km PopulationApproximately 160AccessHelicopter (20 mins) or ferry (3 hours) from Hachijo IslandGetting aroundCar rental